Please ring us for further information:

-A Lab Grown Diamond has the same properties as a Natural Diamond.
+A Lab-Grown Diamond has the same properties as a Natural Diamond.
 The only difference is how they are formed, their origin.
-Lab Grown Diamonds have seen a rapid increase in popularity within recent years.
-Young diamond-buyers are drawn to them because of their price, transparency and the lower impact they have on the environment and on people working to produce them.
+Lab-Grown Diamonds have seen a rapid increase in popularity within recent years.
+Diamond buyers are drawn to them because of their price, transparency and the lower impact they have on the environment as well as on people working to produce them.

 They are created using extreme pressure and heat inside a machine rather than deep inside the Earth.
 There are two ways to grow a diamond.
 Both involve starting with a microscopic diamond seed.